MaxThom/LightYourHearth-rpi/README.md

     - A file will open and add the compatibility flag, ' -C', at the end of the 'ExecStart=' line.
 Add a new line after that to add the SP profile.
 The two lines should look like this:
         - ExecStart=/usr/lib/bluetooth/bluetoothd -C
         - ExecStartPost=/usr/bin/sdptool add SP
- 4. Download repo to Desktop and navigate to root folder
+ 4. Download repo to Desktop Folderand navigate to root folder.
+Make sure it is in this path */home/pi/Desktop/LightYourHearth-rpi*
  5. Install requirements : sudo pip3 install -r requirements.txt
- 6. Add LightYourHearth script to boot.init or crontab
+ 6. Add LightYourHearth-Update script to crontab
-    - For crontab, open terminal and type : sudo crontab -e
+    - Open terminal and type : sudo crontab -e
-    - Add this line to start server on system boot : **@reboot sh /home/pi/Desktop/LightYourHearth-rpi/LightYourHearth.sh >/home/pi/Desktop/LightYourHearth-rpi/Logs/cronlogs 2>&1**
+    - Add this line to start server update check on system boot : **@reboot sh /home/pi/Desktop/LightYourHearth-rpi/LightYourHearth-Update.sh >/home/pi/Desktop/LightYourHearth-rpi/Logs/cronlogs 2>&1**
     - Save, you can confirm using sudo crontab -l
+ 7. Add Systemd unit file to systemd deamon
+    - sudo cp lightyourhearth.service /lib/systemd/system/
+    - sudo chmod +x /lib/systemd/system/lightyourhearth.service
+    - sudo systemctl daemon-reload
+    - sudo systemctl enable lightyourhearth.service
+    - sudo systemctl status lightyourhearth.service

 # Credits
-Thanks to a
+n/a

 # Liscense
 MIT